deepjavalibrary/djl-serving/serving/docs/lmi/tutorials/seq_scheduler_tutorial.md

-#  Seq-Scheduler Tutorial
+#  Seq-Scheduler and Max-Sparsity Thresholding

 Seq-scheduler is a language model serving system built on native Huggingface inference backend, and works with any huggingface model out-of-box.
 It features dynamic batching, dynamic batch splitting and prompt caching, with the support of various autoregressive search methods, including greedy, sampling and [contrastive search](https://huggingface.co/blog/introducing-csearch).
-In the following part of the tutorial, the way to run these features will be introduced.
+In the following part of the document, the way to run these features will be introduced.

 ## Start a model server with a serving.properties file
 The model server is configured by a stand-along serving.properties file.
 Here `/workspace/llama-2-70b-hf/` model is